p-chhabra/p-chhabra/README.md

-<h3 align="center">I'm a student at National Institute of Technology , Hamirpur pursuing B.Tech in Computer Science and Engineering</h3>
+<h3 align="center">I'm a student at National Institute of Technology , Hamirpur pursuing B.Tech in Computer Science & Engineering</h3>

 <h2>About Me</h2>
 <ul>